This is an Insight article, written by a selected partner as part of IAM's co-published content. Read more on Insight

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?

-Precedential decisions are not binding on Greek courts; however, Greek judges take the established case law into consideration and tend to stay in line with it.
+Precedential decisions are not binding on the Greek courts.
+However, Greek judges take the established case law into consideration and tend to stay in line with it.

 Q: To what extent are courts willing to consider the way in which the same or similar cases have been dealt with in other jurisdictions?
 Are decisions from some jurisdictions more persuasive than those from others?